dcos/shakedown/README.md

 - arguments can be stored in a `~/.shakedown` [TOML](https://github.com/toml-lang/toml) file (command-line takes precedence)
 - `shakedown --help` is your friend.

+## Example running all User Acceptance Tests

+Run against an AWS cluster, turning off SSL Strict Checking, displaying all OUTPUT and using the Acceptance tests that come with Shakedown.

+- 'shakedown --dcos-url=http://bobs-cluster-elasticl--106935644.us-north-1.elb.amazonaws.com -k -s -o all ./tests/acceptance'

 ## Helper methods